-[103] Considering again the basic principles applicable to commissions of inquiries so succinctly set down by Justice Cory in Krever, above, I do not read that it is a function of a Commissioner to grant press interviews nor to express, during such an interview or interviews, an opinion as to what the evidence showed, and more particularly, to express that opinion before all of the evidence had been heard from the witnesses who were called to testify or were to be called to testify.
-Although I do not necessarily agree with the Applicant that the Commissioner's preoccupation with the media "preordained unfavourable findings about the Applicant in the Report," I find that the Commissioner's conduct outside the hearing room had a detrimental effect on the fairness of the proceedings in that the Applicant was put in a position in which he was caused to appear before a Commission that had publicly questioned his conduct and integrity before he had even appeared before the Commission.

-[104] The media is not an appropriate forum in which a decision-maker is to become engaged while presiding over a commission of inquiry, a trial, or any other type of hearing or proceeding.
+- [97] Considering again the basic principles applicable to commissions of inquiries so succinctly set down by Justice Cory in Krever, above, I do not read that it is a function of a Commissioner to grant press interviews nor to express, during such an interview or interviews, an opinion as to what the evidence showed, and more particularly, to express that opinion before all of the evidence had been heard from the witnesses who were called to testify or were to be called to testify.
+I find that the Commissioner's conduct outside the hearing room had a detrimental effect on the fairness of the proceedings in that the Applicant was put in a position in which he was caused to appear before a Commission that had publicly questioned the conduct and integrity of witnesses, including Mr. Chrétien, to which the Applicant was, in many respects, the alter ego, before they had even appeared before the Commission.
+This is sufficient to instill doubt in the mind of the reasonable person as to the fairness of the inquiry process. - [98] The media is not an appropriate forum in which a decision-maker is to become engaged while presiding over a commission of inquiry, a trial, or any other type of hearing or proceeding.
 Indeed, the only appropriate forum in which a decision-maker is to become engaged is within the hearing room of the very proceeding over which he or she is presiding.
 Comments revealing impressions and conclusions related to the proceedings should not be made extraneous to the proceedings either prior, concurrently or even after the proceedings have concluded.